TheEmidee/UEGameSettings/README.md

-# UEPluginTemplate
+# UE Game Settings

-Template repository for UE Plugins
+System for defining game-specific settings and exposing them to the UI